Road House (1948 film): Critical response

 Contemporary response lauded the increasingly honed talents of Richard Widmark as a "cinematically anti-social" actor with a specialty for psychotic villains, and noted Ida Lupino's on-screen singing debut with praise.

 Modern response has continued praise for the film, which Leonard Maltin described as an "entertaining melodrama."
 Writer Spencer Selby calls the film an "interesting melodrama that has a crisp forties look and slowly builds to a noirish climax."
 Film critic Blake Lucas says the film "impresses first of all with its sharp dialogue exchanges between the characters and the bizarre look of the interiors," referring to the at once modern and rustic road house.

-The film holds a critic score of 86% score on Rotten Tomatoes, based on 14 reviews.
+The film holds a critic score of 86% on Rotten Tomatoes, based on 14 reviews.